Hinduism and abortion: The concept of the soul

-Discourse in Texts
+Discourse in texts and by religious leaders

-Hindus go as far as to make clear distinctions in their sacred texts between abortions and miscarriages.
+Some Hindu texts make clear distinctions in their sacred texts between abortions and miscarriages [ref?].
 The text goes as far as stating that killing a male embryo who could have been a Brahmin is the same as killing an adult Brahmin which is considered one of the worst sins one can commit.
-This, again, reiterates the importance of producing offspring that serve a particular societal role, which may be of dubious concern in modern society.
+This, again, reiterates the importance of producing offspring that serve a particular caste-based role, which may be of dubious concern in modern society.
 The Bhagavad Gita also includes lamentation of the degradation of a dynasty or society through "undesirable progeny" which has been interpreted by some to mean a lack of descendants qualified to perform propitiatory rites.

 The primary discourse of the Bhagavad Gita is Arjuna's predicament of whether it is permissible to kill his own kin and Guru.
 Here, Sri Krishna makes the argument that it is more important to perform righteous deeds based on informed virtues, free from attachment or emotion.
 So-called "sin" cannot touch those who dedicate their actions to duty and their devotion to Brahma (thus being seated in the Absolute Truth), like a lotus leaf is untouched by water.
-The teachings of the Bhagavad Gita encourage informing the morality of an action with following the righteous path or duty of an individual, which in the case of abortion includes self-defense and least harm, and may or may not include maternal choice.
+The teachings of the Bhagavad Gita encourage informing the morality of an action with following the righteous path or duty of an individual, which in the case of abortion includes self-defense and least harm, and may include maternal choice.